Welcome to today's edition of the Rush 24-7 podcast.

 Thank you for this country.

-Uh I was calling you because you mentioned about American exceptionalism, and I just have a great example.
+I was calling you because you mentioned about American exceptionalism.

-There have been great times in the past, but the whole history of the world all comes to one point America.
+There have been great times in the past, but the whole history of the world all comes to one point, America.

-I I'm I'm calling you because I just recently picked up this little book.
+I'm calling you because I just recently picked up this little book.

-It's called Born in America, and it's got a list of so many things that came from America.
+And it's got a list of so many things that came from America.

-Just those little things.
+Just those little things, everything from radio, TV.

-Well, we've been the innovative we've been the innovator of the world.
+We've been the innovator of the world.

 It's not a coincidence that Franklin was an American.

-He had literally had to have a revolution for him to become an American rather than a subject.
+He literally had to have a revolution for him to become an American rather than a subject.

 It wasn't a coincidence that Edison was an American.

-All of those things happened for a reason, and I think they happened because we had a system that rewarded individual excellence, created a profit incentive to get ahead, and because we lived in a country that encouraged that kind of creativity and initiative.
+And I think they happened because we had a system that rewarded individual excellence, created a profit incentive to get ahead, and because we lived in a country that encouraged that kind of creativity and initiative.

 That's why his stimulus was such a mess.